-NYC-EJA commends the Department of City Planning (DCP) for the many positive changes in the proposed revisions to the Waterfront Revitalization Program (WRP).
+NYC-EJA commends the New York City Department of City Planning (DCP) for the many positive changes in the proposed revisions to the Waterfront Revitalization Program (WRP).
 WRP policies are used in the consistency review process for new development proposals and have limited or no impact on existing and as-of-right uses.
 Even so, the WRP represents an important opportunity to support sustainable and climate resilient development on the waterfront.
 The Department of City Planning's proposed revisions to the WRP show the WRP's capacity to promote waterfront policies that are environmentally, socially, and fiscally responsible.
-We are particularly pleased that in response to NYC-EJA's concerns the proposed WRP has integrated many recommendations, which have been discussed in various forms of collaboration with DCP over the last three years.
+We are particularly pleased that in response to NYC-EJA's concerns the proposed WRP has integrated many recommendations, which have been discussed in various forms of collaboration with DCP over the last four years2.

-However, a few areas remain where the WRP updates still falls short of providing the strongest protections for residents, workers, and local businesses.
-NYC-EJA urges the City Council to fully address the contamination exposure risks associated with clusters of heavy industrial uses in the Significant Maritime and Industrial Areas (SMIAs), and support the following recommendations:
+However, a few areas remain where the WRP updates still fall short of providing the strongest protections for residents, workers, and local businesses3.
+NYC-EJA urges the New York State Department of State to fully address the need to protect the health and safety of the New Yorkers that live and work in/around the Significant Maritime and Industrial Areas (SMIAs), by supporting the following recommendations: